Skip to main content

 • Health Check: /health - Application Status

-• User List: /api/users - Get User List
+• User List: /api/users - Obtain the user list

-• User Details: /api/users/1 - Obtain a Specific User
+• User Details: /api/users/1 - Retrieve a specific user

 Frequently Asked Questions

-A: Flask can handle static files using the static folder or by utilizing CDN services.
+A: Flask can handle static files through the static folder or utilize CDN services.

 Q: Which Python versions are supported?